mitchdavenport88/MSP1/README.md

 * Contact (contact form).

 The site will have navigational links in the sidebar (on desktops) and in the header and footer (on tablet and mobile devices), which will feature on each page.
-Not only will this create a better space for displaying information in my opinion but meaning the site will be easy to navigate around whilst the user will have access to her Instagram, the option to email Alex and to subscribe to her newsletter (via mailchimp) at any point.
+Not only will this create a better space for displaying information but meaning the site will be easy to navigate around whilst the user will have access to her Instagram, the option to email Alex and to subscribe to her newsletter (via mailchimp) at any point.

 ### Skeleton
 Initial idea - [sketch](https://github.com/mitchdavenport88/MSP1/blob/master/wireframes/wireframe%20-%20sketch.jpg?raw=true).